 Download our app for the latest new.

 Been involved in technology for many years, more than I care to remember.
 Live in Dundee, Scotland.
-I like Android, BlackBerry OS’s and iOS, and love writing about all things techie.
-Currently have a HTC One, Blackberry Q10, N7 (2013) Kogan Agora HD, ZTE Open and iPad mini
+I like Android, Windows Phone OS, BlackBerry OS and iOS, and love writing about all things techie.
+Currently have a Nexus 5, Chrombook C720, HTC One, Nokia 625, Blackberry Q10, N7 (2014) Kogan Agora HD, ZTE Open and iPad mini

 Latest posts by Dave Thornton (see all)